Pripriiiii/Host-Properties/README.md

 - **Model Prediction**:
 Contains extracted data of the Childress2014 Mass Distribution Model.

+- **DEBASS_shape_low_threshold, FN_shape_low_threshold2**:
+Contains shape parameters with a low threshold for DEBASS and FN samples, which are used to measure dDLR.
+Note that we find larger values for dDLR than expected.

 - **alpha_lyr_stis_005.ascii**, **sr.dat**, **sux.dat**:
 Bessell filter curves in SALT2 are used for host (U-R) colour computation.

 ## How to Use